seemywingz/provision/README.md

       * Github account, with WeConnect access, as a member of the redtech team.
       * Artifactory account

-  * Use This Script to Get Things Started:
+  * Just Copy and Run the [Initial Setup Script](https://github.com/WeConnect/redt-local-setup/blob/master/scripts/initial-setup.sh) in Your Terminal
       * In RedTech we perfer the dir ~/git for Git repository clones.
 This is where you will do your work
-      * Just Copy and Run the [Initial Setup Script](https://github.com/WeConnect/redt-local-setup/blob/master/scripts/initial-setup.sh) in Your Terminal
   * [Optional] Update the Desired Tools and Apps
     *  playbooks/group_vars/all.yml
     *  Current List Contains: